 It’s important to pick the right proxies for the task, not the cheapest.
 Things generally become more difficult and expensive, the bigger the scale but then again so do the potential profits too.
 Indeed if you only want one or two different addresses then you can normally reset your own IP address at home fairly easily or use a cheap VPN to switch your IP.

-If it’s volume or dedicated private addresses then it’s best to visit a specialised proxy reseller.
+If it’s volume or dedicated private addresses then it’s best to visit a specialized proxy reseller.
 The days of using free proxies that you find online are long gone, despite people still trying to go this route.
 The best providers will probably know more about your specific needs than you do and will often have the scale to enable cheap proxies that actually do the job.
 It’s important to let them know your requirements, don’t use Instagram proxies for running multiple Twitter accounts as they’re very likely not going to be suitable.

-Most SEO add research tools just need lots of IP addresses and the origin, location and classification are not important.
+Most SEO and similar research tools just need lots of IP addresses and the origin, location and classification are not important.
 For example Google will block too many repeated requests coming from the same address too quickly however it won’t ban based on other factors like classification.
 All you need to do is to keep switching your address quickly after each request, it doesn’t need to come from super fast, dedicated proxies.

 If you need lots of addresses then you’re normally best to look at investing in backconnect rotating proxies.
 It’s an innovative way to buy cheap bulk proxies which are both secure and usable.
 These will also take the onus of you and whatever software you are using to stay anonymous, as the IP addresses will be rotated after each request automatically.
 Indeed with a small rotating proxy account you can keep SEO tools running pretty much 24/7 with no real issues around addresses.